 The MBTI is a psychological indicator, not a diagnostic test.
 The MBTI should not be used to diagnose psychological problems because it only explains and describes people.
 It does not judge them or make psychiatric diagnoses.

 The indicator was derived from the ideas contained in Carl Jung’s psychoanalytic model.
-Jung was quite concerned about how the incomplete psychoanalytic information presented by the MBTI could be misused and also trivialized.
-Therefore, let’s take a look at how these ideas can be applied to the BOT without going getting too far into the mud.
+Jung was quite concerned about how the incomplete psychoanalytic information presented by the MBTI could be misused and trivialized.
+Therefore, let’s look at how we can apply these ideas to the BOT without going too far into the mud.

-The diversity between people is critical to the survival of the species because situations that might seriously challenge one part of the population can be handled by another part of the community, so the species survives.
+The diversity between people is critical to the survival of the species because another part of the community can handle situations that might seriously challenge one part of the population, so the species survives.

 Some of Jung’s ideas came from China

 Jung realized his idea of the makeup of the mind matched the Chinese concept of Yin and Yang.
 This concept sees the world as made up of pairs of opposing forces that generally work together but sometimes conflict.
 When the opposing forces conflict, one force must be stronger than the other to resolve the dispute.

 The Chinese concept is very different from Western thought, which assumes that the world is controlled by cause and effect sequences.

 The one Jungian dichotomy (a pair of interconnected opposites) is the thinking-feeling dichotomy.
 Feeling here does not mean feelings and emotions but empathy and understanding of a situation and deciding what to do about it based on the importance of people.
 Feeling used here is a bad translation of a German word that does not have a counterpart in English.